slatedocs/slate/source/includes/_banks.md

 Once we start our partnership  we will send you API access credentials for sandbox environment: api_client_id & api_client_secret.
 You need these in order to request user authorizations so you can make payments on behalf of them.
-We also need *redirect_url* from your technical team so that we can make the integration more secure.
+We also need *redirect_url* from your technical team so that we can make the integration more secure by limiting our callbacks to only this URL.

 [OAuth 2.0: The Complete Guide](https://auth0.com/blog/oauth2-the-complete-guide/) is great guide to refresh your knowledge about the protocol itself.